open-telemetry/opentelemetry-demo/README.md

 docker compose ps
 ```

-The status column will indicate whether the service is healthy with `running (health)`
+The status column will indicate whether the service is healthy with `running (healthy)`
 , unhealthy with `running (unhealthy)`, or simply `running` if health checks are not enabled.

 ## Screenshots from the Online Boutique